 Through greater use of the radio spectrum, it will allow far more devices to access the mobile internet at the same time.

-5G wireless technology will deliver higher multi-Gbps peak data speeds, ultra-low latency, more reliability, massive network capacity, increased availability, and a more uniform user experience to more users.
-Higher performance and improved efficiency empower new user experiences and connects new industries.
+5G wireless technology delivers higher multi-Gbps peak data speeds, ultra-low latency, more reliability, massive network capacity, increased availability, and a more uniform user experience to more users.
+Higher performance and improved efficiency empower new user experiences and connect new industries.

 How does 5G work?

-Wireless communications systems use radio frequencies, also known as spectrum, to carry information through the air.
+Wireless communications systems use radio frequencies, also known as spectrums, to carry information through the air.

 5G operates in the same way but uses higher radio frequencies that are less cluttered.
 This allows for it to carry more information at a much faster rate.
 These higher bands are called ‘millimetre waves’ (mmwaves).
 They were previously unused but have been opened up for licensing by regulators.
 They had been largely untouched by the public as the equipment to use them was largely inaccessible and expensive.